 Last week, the U.S. Federal Reserve announced that they will keep the target for the U.S. policy rate between 0.0% and 0.25% until late 2014, extending their initial expectations.
 This impacts Canadian interest rates since the Bank of Canada is likely to keep borrowing costs moving in a similar direction with our biggest trading partner.
-According to David LaRock, the central bank can sustain interest rate levels 2.0% greater than U.S. rates [we are currently 1.0% above them], although such a large spread would increase the value of our dollar versus the American and negatively impact our export-led businesses.
-Therefore, in an effort to keep the Canadian economy moving, the Bank of Canada is likely to keep interest rates low to keep our U.S trade market in balance.
+According to David LaRock, the Bank of Canada interest rate can be sustained at levels 2.0% greater than U.S. rates [we are currently 1.0% above them], although such a large spread would increase the value of our dollar versus the American and negatively impact our export-led businesses.
+Therefore, in an effort to keep the Canadian economy moving, the Bank of Canada is likely to keep interest rates low to keep our U.S trade market in balance, with no Bank of Canada interest rate hike anywhere in sight.

 Canadian Mortgage Rates